 SCAMP5 traffics between the Golgi stack and cell surface and colocalises with clathrin and the IFN-I export pathway

 The SCAMP protein family remains understudied.
 To develop tools to enable a more complete understanding of SCAMP5 in particular, several SCAMP5 constructs were generated and cloned into lentiviral vectors.
 To localise and track SCAMP5 in live cells, a SCAMP5-mKate2 fusion protein was designed.
 SCAMP5-mKate2 was transduced into human embryonic kidney (HEK) cells.
 SCAMP5-mKate2 localised mainly to the Golgi body, with puncta observed at the cell periphery (figure 2).
 This distribution matched the SCAMP5 localisation patterns observed by immunofluorescence on endogenously expressed SCAMP5 in primary pDCs (figure 1C).
-On time-series imaging, SCAMP5 was highly motile in the cell, with both anterograde and retrograde trajectories observed between the Golgi and the plasma membrane (figure 2 and online supplemental videos 1–4).
+On time-series imaging, SCAMP5 was highly motile in the cell, with both anterograde and retrograde trajectories observed between the Golgi and the plasma membrane (figure 2 and online supplemental video 1, online supplemental video 2, online supplemental video 3, online supplemental video 4).

 Quantitative expression analysis on SCAMP5 in pDCs from genotyped donors and assays of pDC IFN-I output

 We next sought to investigate the effect SCAMP5 genotypes may have on SCAMP5 expression in pDCs and to determine a potential impact on pDC function.
 To this end, we obtained fresh blood from homozygous carriers of the risk haplotype and non-risk haplotype tagged by rs2289583 from the Genotype and Phenotype Registry, a resource previously used in genotype-phenotype investigations in autoimmune disease (online supplemental tables S1 and S2).19–21